Tipser/slate/docs-v2/source/includes/_tipser-script.md

 #Tipser Script

-Tipser Script is a set of shoppable elements built on top of Tipser <a href="https://developers.tipser.com/rest-api" target="_blank">REST API</a> and [Tipser Elements](#tipser-elements).
+Tipser Script is a set of shoppable elements built on top of Tipser <a href="https://developers.tipser.com/rest-api" target="_blank">REST API</a> and [Tipser Script](#tipser-elements).
 It introduces support for several special attributes in your HTML code, and a runtime HTML scanner that will replace nodes marked with these attributes with the corresponding E-commerce elements.

 A few basic examples: